Princeton-CDH/django-pucas/README.rst

 An example of a login template with local branding is provided at ``pucas/templates/pucas/sample-pu-login.html`` using re-usable template snippets that can be adapted or re-used as appropriate.

+For Django 1.8, you will need to override login.html as a whole, as extending the login template with itself causes a recursion error.

 Usage
 -----